kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 sbatch: error: Batch job submission failed: Requested node configuration is not available
 ```
 As our testcluster only supports one CPU per node.
-Slum is not able to schedule this task and therefore you get the error telling you this.
+Slurm is not able to schedule this task and therefore you get the error telling you this.
 }
 }